BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 #### Monster Hunter World (Capcom 2018)
-This game became an inspiration with how the monsters behave in the environment with and without the player's influence.
-This allows the environment to be intractable with many options for the player to exploit monsters in their pursuit to capture or slay them.
+This game became an inspiration with regards to how monsters behave in an environment uninterupted or otherwise.
+The environment is intractable with many options for the player to exploit monsters to capture or slay them.
 I talk about this specific entry in the series due to the increased development time and developed hardware which allowed the team behind the game to implement more behaviours into the monsters that inhabit the environment.

 Such examples of this can include each monster having a cycle of activities they perform, from finding and eating food, to marking their territory, to fighting with other monsters over resources.
-One of my favourite monsters, named Vaal-Hazaak, displays this to a higher degree due to it having a type of feeding that relies on a symbiotic relationship with gasses released from rotting flesh, causing some smaller monsters to surround it when it enters certain areas of the map.
+One of my favourite monsters, named Vaal-Hazaak, displays this to a higher degree due to its symbiotic relationship with gasses released from the rotting flesh in its habitat, where it draws in small monsters when nearby.

+Other parts of the game intrigue me with mechanics that I'd like to include in the final product, that being the hunter's notebook that the player would use to research the locations of the monsters and give hints on how to fight them.
+I'd like to include such an idea as a helpful guide book as a more diegetic way for the player to receive information on the animals in game.

 This is a key point that I want to include within this developing game, that being animals that take have a loop of actions they perform whilst being reflexive around the players actions.

 #### Captain Toad's Treasure Tracker (Nintendo 2014)